Candyman (1992 film): Plot

-Helen and Bernadette work together on a thesis on how Cabrini-Green residents use the Candyman legend to cope with hardship and inequality.
-She and Bernadette visit the scene of the most recent murder, where Helen discovers a room where offerings have been left for the Candyman.
-Afterwards they interview the victim's neighbor, Anne-Marie McCoy, a single mother raising her infant son Anthony.
-Helen and her husband Trevor later have dinner with an expert on the Candyman legend, who says that "the Candyman" was Daniel Robitaille, an African-American man born in the late 1800s as the son of a slave, and who grew up to become a well-known painter.
+Helen and Bernadette work together on a thesis on how Cabrini-Green residents use the Candyman legend to cope with racial inequality.
+She and Bernadette visit the scene of the most recent murder.
+There, Helen discovers a room where sweets have been left for Candyman.
+Afterwards, they interview the victim's neighbor, Anne-Marie McCoy, a single mother raising her infant son Anthony.
+Helen and her husband Trevor, alongside Bernadette, later have dinner with Professor Phillip Purcell, an expert on the Candyman myth.
+He discloses that "Candyman" was an African-American man born in the late 1800s as the son of a slave who grew up to become a renowned painter.
 After he fell in love with and impregnated a white woman, her father sent a lynch mob after him.
-The mob cut off his right hand and smeared him with honeycomb stolen from an apiary, attracting bees that stung him to death.
+The mob sawed off his right hand and smeared him with honeycomb stolen from an apiary, attracting bees that stung him to death.
 His corpse was burned in a pyre erected on the site where the Cabrini-Green Homes were eventually built.

-When Helen returns to Cabrini-Green, a young boy named Jake tells her of an incident where a developmentally disabled boy was violently castrated by Candyman in a public bathroom.
-She goes to investigate, where a man calling himself the Candyman attacks her.
-She identifies her attacker, who in reality is the head of a local gang, to the police; he is charged for the murders attributed to the Candyman.
-The real Candyman appears to Helen in a parking garage and hypnotizes her.
-He explains that because she has discredited his legend, he must shed innocent blood to perpetuate it.
-Helen blacks out and awakens in Anne-Marie's apartment, covered in blood, to find Anne-Marie's pet Rottweiler, Annie, decapitated and her son Anthony kidnapped.
+When Helen returns to Cabrini-Green, a young boy named Jake tells her of an incident where a developmentally disabled boy was castrated by Candyman in a public bathroom.
+Helen investigates the site, where a man claiming to be Candyman batters her with a hook.
+She identifies her attacker to the police, who recognize him as the head of a local gang and charge him for the murders attributed to Candyman.
+A few days later, however, the real Candyman appears to Helen in a parking garage, hypnotizing her.
+He explains that due to her discredit of his legend, he must shed innocent blood to perpetuate it.
+Helen blacks out and awakens in Anne-Marie's apartment, covered in blood, finding Anne-Marie's pet Rottweiler, Annie, decapitated and her son Anthony missing.
+Anne-Marie proceeds to attack Helen, who stabs Anne-Marie during their struggle.
 The police arrive and arrest Helen.